mdeaves/robug-blog/content/posts/002-mechanical-concept.md

 Before choosing a drivetrain, I needed to know how much power to drive it with.

-E-Yor's specs call for a 250 kg payload capacity.
+RoBug's specs call for a 250 kg payload capacity.
 I estimate the unloaded machine will weigh around 200 kg — so all-up loaded mass is **450 kg**.
 The terrain requirement is a **20% slope** (roughly 11°).

 Running the numbers on traction power for a wheeled vehicle: